OpenEvalProject/evals/manuscripts/elife-74510/v1/manuscript.md

 ## Abstract

-Lymphatic malformations (LMs) often pose treatment challenges due to a large size or a critical location that could lead to disfigurement, and there are no standardized treatment approaches for either refractory or unresectable cases.
-We examined the genomic landscape of a patient cohort of LMs ( n = 30 cases) that underwent comprehensive genomic profiling using a large-panel next-generation sequencing assay.
-Immunohistochemical analyses were completed in parallel.
-These LMs had low mutational burden with hotspot PIK3CA mutations ( n = 20) and NRAS ( n = 5) mutations being most frequent, and mutually exclusive.
+Background:Lymphatic malformations (LMs) often pose treatment challenges due to a large size or a critical location that could lead to disfigurement, and there are no standardized treatment approaches for either refractory or unresectable cases.Methods:We examined the genomic landscape of a patient cohort of LMs (n = 30 cases) that underwent comprehensive genomic profiling using a large-panel next-generation sequencing assay.
+Immunohistochemical analyses were completed in parallel.Results:These LMs had low mutational burden with hotspot PIK3CA mutations (n = 20) and NRAS (n = 5) mutations being most frequent, and mutually exclusive.
 All LM cases with Kaposi sarcoma-like (kaposiform) histology had NRAS mutations.
 One index patient presented with subacute abdominal pain and was diagnosed with a large retroperitoneal LM harboring a somatic PIK3CA gain-of-function mutation (H1047R).
-The patient achieved a rapid and durable radiologic complete response, as defined in RECIST1.1, to the PI3Kα inhibitor alpelisib within the context of a personalized N -of-1 clinical trial (NCT03941782).
-In translational correlative studies, canonical PI3Kα pathway activation was confirmed by immunohistochemistry and human LM-derived lymphatic endothelial cells carrying an allele with an activating mutation at the same locus were sensitive to alpelisib treatment in vitro, which was demonstrated by a concentration-dependent drop in measurable impedance, an assessment of cell status.
-Our findings establish that LM patients with conventional or kaposiform histology have distinct, yet targetable, driver mutations.
-R.P. and W.A. are supported by awards from the Levy-Longenbaugh Fund.
+The patient achieved a rapid and durable radiologic complete response, as defined in RECIST1.1, to the PI3Kα inhibitor alpelisib within the context of a personalized N-of-1 clinical trial (NCT03941782).
+In translational correlative studies, canonical PI3Kα pathway activation was confirmed by immunohistochemistry and human LM-derived lymphatic endothelial cells carrying an allele with an activating mutation at the same locus were sensitive to alpelisib treatment in vitro, which was demonstrated by a concentration-dependent drop in measurable impedance, an assessment of cell status.Conclusions:Our findings establish that LM patients with conventional or kaposiform histology have distinct, yet targetable, driver mutations.Funding:R.P. and W.A. are supported by awards from the Levy-Longenbaugh Fund.
 S.G. is supported by awards from the Hugs for Brady Foundation.
 This work has been funded in part by the NCI Cancer Center Support Grants (CCSG; P30) to the University of Arizona Cancer Center (CA023074), the University of New Mexico Comprehensive Cancer Center (CA118100), and the Rutgers Cancer Institute of New Jersey (CA072720).
-B.K.M. was supported by National Science Foundation via Graduate Research Fellowship DGE-1143953.
-NCT03941782
+B.K.M. was supported by National Science Foundation via Graduate Research Fellowship DGE-1143953.Clinical trial number:NCT03941782

 ## Introduction